 Have you seen him lately?
 The man doesn't look like himself.
 I was getting my sewing machine fixed across the street and he was sitting in the window of his shop just staring.
-Wasn't looking at anything in particular--just staring off into space.
+Wasn't looking at anything particular.
+Just staring.